4 Exploratory Data Analysis

 — John Tukey

-Finally, EDA is central to assessing and improving data quality.
-Outliers, missing values, inconsistent formats, and redundant features often emerge during exploration.
-Addressing these issues early ensures that later models are both reliable and interpretable.
-The choice of EDA techniques depends on the nature of the data and the analytical questions at hand.
-Histograms and box plots reveal distributions, while scatter plots and correlation matrices expose relationships.
-The next sections introduce these tools in context and explain how to apply them effectively.
+EDA also plays a central role in diagnosing and improving data quality.
+Missing values, extreme observations, inconsistent formats, and redundant features often become apparent only through systematic exploration.
+Identifying such issues early helps prevent misleading results and supports the development of reliable and interpretable models.
+The choice of exploratory techniques depends on both the nature of the data and the analytical questions of interest.
+Histograms and box plots provide insight into distributions, while scatter plots and correlation matrices help uncover relationships and potential dependencies among variables.
+Together, these tools allow analysts to move forward with a clearer understanding of what the data can, and cannot, support.

 What This Chapter Covers

-The chapter begins with EDA as Data Storytelling, which emphasises the importance of communicating exploratory findings with clarity and context.
-This is followed by Key Objectives and Guiding Questions for EDA, which outline the main aims of exploration and the questions that support a structured analytical process.
+The chapter begins with EDA as Data Storytelling, which highlights the importance of communicating exploratory findings clearly and in context.
+This is followed by Key Objectives and Guiding Questions for EDA, where the main goals of exploration are translated into practical questions that guide a systematic analytical process.

-The chapter concludes with a comprehensive set of exercises and hands-on projects using two additional real-world datasets (bank and churn, also from the liver package).
-These activities provide further practice with EDA techniques and lay the foundation for the neural network case study in Chapter 12.
+The chapter concludes with a comprehensive set of exercises and hands-on projects based on two additional real-world datasets (bank and churn_mlc, also from the liver package).
+These activities reinforce exploratory skills and establish continuity with later chapters, including the neural network case study presented in Chapter 12.

 4.1 EDA as Data Storytelling

-Exploratory data analysis is not only a technical process for uncovering patterns; it is also a way of communicating insights clearly and persuasively.
-While EDA reveals structure, anomalies, and relationships, these findings gain value only when they are presented with context and purpose.
-Data storytelling plays a central role in this process by transforming raw exploration into insight.
+Exploratory data analysis is not only a technical process for uncovering patterns, but also a way of making sense of data through structured interpretation.
+While EDA reveals structure, anomalies, and relationships, these findings gain analytical value only when they are considered in context and connected to meaningful questions.
+In this sense, data storytelling is an integral part of exploration: it transforms raw observations into insight by linking evidence, interpretation, and purpose.

-Effective storytelling in data science weaves together analytical evidence, contextual knowledge, and visual clarity.
-Rather than presenting statistics or plots in isolation, strong analysis connects each observation to a broader narrative.
-Whether the audience includes analysts, business stakeholders, or policymakers, the goal is to convey findings in a way that is meaningful and relevant.
+Effective storytelling in data science weaves together analytical results, domain knowledge, and visual clarity.
+Rather than presenting statistics or plots in isolation, strong exploratory analysis connects each finding to a broader narrative about the data-generating process.
+Whether the audience consists of analysts, business stakeholders, or policymakers, the aim is to communicate what matters, why it matters, and how it informs subsequent decisions.

-Storytelling through data is widely used across domains, from business and journalism to public policy and scientific research.
-A well-known example is Hans Rosling’s TED Talk New insights on poverty, where decades of demographic and economic data are presented in an engaging, intuitive format.
-Figure Figure 4.1, adapted from his presentation, illustrates how GDP per capita and life expectancy have changed across world regions from 1950 to 2019.
-The figure is generated from the gapminder dataset available in the liver package and visualised using ggplot2.
-Although drawn from global development, the same principles apply when exploring customer behaviour, financial trends, or service outcomes.
+Storytelling through data is widely used across domains, including business analytics, journalism, public policy, and scientific research.
+A well-known example is Hans Rosling’s TED Talk New insights on poverty, in which decades of demographic and economic data are presented in a clear and engaging manner.
+Figure 4.1 visualises changes in GDP per capita and life expectancy across world regions from 1950 to 2019.
+The figure is generated using the gapminder dataset from the liver package and visualised with the ggplot2 package.
+Although drawn from global development data, the same principles of exploratory analysis apply when examining customer behavior, financial trends, or service outcomes.

-Figure 4.1: Changes in GDP per capita and life expectancy by region from 1950 to 2019.
+Figure 4.1: Changes in GDP per capita and life expectancy by region from 1950 (left) to 2019 (right).
 Dot size is proportional to population.

-As you conduct EDA, it is useful to ask not only what the data shows, but also why those patterns matter.
-What story is emerging?
-How might that story inform a decision, challenge an assumption, or motivate further analysis?
-Thinking in narrative terms ensures that exploratory work is not merely descriptive but purposeful, rooted in the real-world questions that prompted the analysis.
+As you conduct EDA, it is therefore useful to ask not only what the data shows, but also why those patterns are relevant.
+Which findings warrant further investigation?
+How might they inform modeling choices, challenge assumptions, or guide decision-making?
+Framing exploration in narrative terms helps ensure that EDA remains purposeful rather than purely descriptive, grounded in the real-world questions that motivate the analysis.

-The next section builds on these ideas by outlining the key objectives and guiding questions that shape effective exploratory analysis.
-Together, they provide a structured yet flexible foundation for the detailed EDA of customer churn that follows.
+The next section builds on these ideas by introducing the key objectives and guiding questions that structure effective exploratory analysis.
+Together, they provide a flexible yet systematic foundation for the detailed EDA of customer churn that follows.

 4.2 Objectives and Guiding Questions for EDA